Course Name and Code

 ||2 – 3 hours

-- review and discuss online and text based resources;
+- Read and discuss online and text based resources;

-- work individually using a spectrum of online tools.
+- Work collaboratively in small groups and individually, using a spectrum of online tools.

 Course Description and Objectives